Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Who should make sure everyone on the Development Team does his or her tasks for the Sprint?
+### Who should make sure everyone on the Developers does his or her tasks for the Sprint?

 - [ ] The Project Manager.
 - [ ] The Product Owner.
 - [ ] The Scrum Master.
-- [x] The Development Team.
+- [x] The Developers.
 - [ ] All of the above.

 **[⬆ Back to Top](#table-of-contents)**

-### When is it most appropriate for a Development Team to change the definition of "Done"?
+### When is it most appropriate for a Developers to change the Definition of Done?

 - [ ] During Spring Planning.
 - [ ] Prior to starting a new Sprint.